 Blepharitis refers to inflammation of the eyelid margins.
-There are two broad categories of the condition - Anterior Blepharitis and Posterior Blepharitis.
+There are two broad categories of the condition - Anterior Blepharitis and Meibomium Gland Dysfunction.

 Anterior Blepharitis affects the front part of the eyelid margin, near the roots of the eyelashes.
-It is commonly caused by bacteria that normally live on our skin, that produce an irritative toxin that causes inflammation.
-The lid margin often looks 'crusty' and when seen under a microscope, the appearance can be similar to dandruff.
-Anterior Blepharitis can cause the eyelids to become red, itchy and sometimes slightly swollen too.
+It is commonly caused by bacteria that normally live on our skin.
+These produce an irritative toxin that causes inflammation.
+The lid often looks 'crusty' and when seen under a microscope, similar to dandruff.
+Anterior Blepharitis causes the eyelids to become red, itchy and sometimes slightly swollen.

-Posterior Blepharitis is also referred to as Obstructive Meibomian Gland Disease.
-The meibomian glands are located within the eyelid, and the pores of the glands open onto the lid margin, behind the roots of the eyelashes.
+The meibomian glands are located within the eyelid.
+The pores of these glands open onto the lid margin, behind the root of the eyelashes.
 The glands normally produce a special oily secretion for the tears.
-The meibomian glands sometimes become inflamed and blocked, causing a reduction in amount, and disturbance in quality of the oily secretions.
-This can not only cause eyelid margin irritation, but also has secondary dry eye effects on the ocular surface.
+Meibomian glands become inflamed and blocked with age.
+This causes a reduction in quantity, and quality of the oily secretions.
+This results in eyelid irritation, but also dry eye effects on the eye surface.

-Blepharitis is very common indeed - 5% of eye problems in primary care are said to be related to blepharitis.
-People of any age can be sufferers, but it is more common in older people over the age of 50.
+Blepharitis & MGD are very common - People of any age can be sufferers, but it is more common in people over the age of 50.
 It is not something 'caught' or inherited.
-The reason for some people developing blepharitis is poorly understood.

 Anterior blepharitis has sometimes been linked to demodex, which are microscopic mites that live on eyelashes.
-These mites are usually harmless, but may cause blepharitis in some people – possibly due to the eyelids becoming damaged or because of a sensitivity reaction.
-Some types of demodex mite have also been linked to cases of posterior blepharitis.
+These mites are usually harmless, but may cause blepharitis in some people.

 People who have blepharitis may not suffer from any symptoms at all.
 However, for those that do report symptoms, one or any combination of the following symptoms are common: